 Also, let me add; that if you are underweight, eating sabudana will help you gain the necessary weight.
 This is because they are high in carbs and calories.

 Notable Ingredients at a Glance

-Sabudana: There are two types of sabudana in the market, the smaller variety, and the bigger pearl-sized sabudana.
+Sabudana: There are two types of sabudana in the market, the smaller variety and the bigger pearl-sized sabudana.
 I always opt for the bigger one as it gives an excellent texture to the khichdi.

 However, the most common issue that everyone has when cooking sabudana khichdi is that the pearls clump together and form a gloopy mess.
 And that’s not very appetizing to eat.
-But, not any longer; In this recipe, I will share with you the tips and tricks to get perfect sabudana khichdi.
+But not any longer; In this recipe, I will share with you the tips and tricks to get the perfect sabudana khichdi.

 Potato: Use small diced potatoes.
 I love potatoes in this khichdi.
 But if you don’t like it, you can add other vegetables in place of potatoes.

 Green chilies: Green chilis add little spice but a good aroma to the dish.